Twins vs. Blue Jays Player Props Betting Odds

 Bichette Stats

-- Bichette hopes to build on a six-game hitting streak in this matchup.
-During his last 10 games he is hitting .356 with a double, two home runs, a walk and five RBI.
+- Bichette has hit safely in seven straight games.
+During his last 10 games he is hitting .400 with a double, a triple, three home runs, a walk and nine RBI.

 Bichette Recent Games